 In a private school, a member of the board of governors must promptly tell the parents when bullying or violence is reported and explain what action will be taken.

 Consequences for bullies

 The school’s plan against bullying and violence must also include the action to be taken against students who are bullies or are violent.
 The action depends on how serious the behaviour is.
 It can include detention, a letter of apology, suspension and even being expelled from the school.

 Important!
 Serious acts of bullying or violence can be crimes.
-In these cases, the police will get involved.
+In these cases, the police might get involved.

 How to make a complaint depends on whether the student goes to a public school or a private school.

-- Public schools: Make a complaint to the school board.
+Public schools: Make a complaint to the school board.
 Each year, the school board must tell parents and students about the procedure for filing a complaint.
 If you’re not satisfied with what the school board does, contact the school board’s Student Ombudsman.
 The Ombudsman is an independent person whose responsibilities include assisting students and their parents and investigating and giving an opinion on complaints made to the school board.